daniel-nguyen-401-advanced-javascript/seattle-javascript-401n16/class-04/lab/README.md

 Your major implementation task will be to refactor your Lab-03 code to contain a custom model wrapper class around our Mongoose model.
 You will also be asked to write tests for your CRUD database operations.

+> The following outline below is a suggested implementation.
+Note that your lab does NOT have to constrain itself to these suggestions; there are many ways to code an application and we encourage creativity and unique approaches!
+This suggested implementation is primarily for anyone who is having trouble knowing where/how to start.

 ### `notes-schema.js`

 Add `pre` and `post` hooks for the following Mongoose operations.
 Each hook should `console.log` a helpful message describing what command is being attempted/has completed.